HealthSamurai/documentation/modules-1/aidbox-forms/converter.md

 ## Optional features

-### Forms conversion on startup
+Aidbox Forms supports

-Aidbox Forms support automatic Form convertion to Questionnaire resource on Aidbox startup.
+- automatic Form convertion to Questionnaire resource on Aidbox startup.
+- automatic SDCDocument convertion to QuestionnaireResponse resource on SDCDocument save.

+> These features can be configure via [api-constructor](../../aidbox-configuration/aidbox-api-constructor.md) in zen-project.

 You need to configure your `aidbox/system` with `sdc-service` and it's configuration.

-> This feature you can configure via [api-constructor](../../aidbox-configuration/aidbox-api-constructor.md) in zen-project.

 Example: